connexcs/docs/docs/reporting-problems.md

 This step helps us understand and resolve your issue as soon as possible.
 Whenever possible, we recommend you follow a standardized troubleshooting process, such as our recommended [**Debugging**](/guides/debugging/) steps.

-* **User Interface Issues**: Including a screenshot along with a clear description of the problem can really help us understand the issue.
+* **User Interface Issues**: Including a screenshot along with a clear description of the problem can help us understand the issue.
 For an efficient utility to take UI screenshots, we recommend a browser plugin called "Lightshot" or using your OS's built-in snipping tool.

 * **Problems with Calls**: For problems with call flow, the [**Call-ID**](/guides/howto/callid/) is how we identify affected calls.
-It helps us isolate customers, providers, and/or channels that may be affected.
+It helps us isolate customers, providers, and/or channels that may get affected.

     Find a Call-ID in the [**Logging**](/logging/) section by clicking on a call, and then copying the ID to the right of the panel.